 Armed with my coupons, I went to Home Depot and bought the picture hanging strips and a package of Command Hooks.
 The directions were simple enough so I made sure to follow them to the letter.
 I cleaned the area with alcohol, applied the appropriate amount of pressure on the strips for 30 seconds and then waited an hour before I hung my pictures.

 After hanging one picture and a wall decoration, I decided to wait to see if it worked prior to hanging the rest of the pictures.
 Imagine my surprise when I heard a bang and a crash.
 I went back to the room and my wall decoration fell, hit the baseboard heat (placed a nice little dent in my newly painted trim) and was lying on the floor.

 Before I could turn around to remove the picture frame, it too came crashing down, damaging the frame.
 GASP!
 What had I done wrong?

 The unfortunate thing is that since I used two strips per picture, one of the Command Strips had fallen while another one was still stuck to the wall.
-I went to pull the adhesive tab straight down (as instructed – here’s a copy of the 3M Command Strip instructions), and the tab snapped in half.
+I went to pull the adhesive tab straight down as instructed, and the tab snapped in half.
 I had the tab in hand and the strip was still stuck to the wall.